Dr. Matthew Paldy, PhD, LP

 What do students usually come in for?

-Anxiety, burnout, depression, academic stress, and direction issues.
+Anxiety, burnout, depression, academic stress, procrastination, and identity concerns.

 Can therapy help with burnout and perfectionism?